nurul3101/dev-notes/Docker.md

 `docker run <img_name> command!` docker - refers to the docker client (cli) run - Try to **create** and **run** a container.
-`docker run = docker create + docker run`
+`docker run = docker create + docker start`
-Docker create command just uses fs snapshot of image and prepares it so that it c
+Docker create command just uses fs snapshot of image and prepares it so that it can be ran later.
+Docker start command executes  the startup command.
 <image_name> - Name of the image to use for this container
 E.g: `docker run busybox ls`
 The override command that we enter depends upon the default filesystem of the docker-image.